amrali21/adaptive-anomaly-detection-system/README.md

-This is Graduation Project for ITI, Anomaly Detection on sensor data for IOT
+a real time anomaly detection algorithm on sensor data for IOT. for more details refer to the documentation.